gmvi/Boop.nvim/README.md

 # Boop.nvim
 > [!IMPORTANT]
 > This piece of software is a prototype for vim.
-A proper neovim plugin with a rust backend is in the works.
+It relies on a rust cli binary.
+A proper neovim plugin using msgpack is in the works.

 ## Building